ambyint/full-stack-coding-challenge/r2-d2-adventure/README.md

 	- The origin (0,0) can be considered to be the SOUTH WEST most corner. 	- If R2-D2 has already landed ignore this command

 - **MOVE (x)** will move R2-D2 (x) units forward in the direction it is currently facing
-- **LEFT and RIGHT** will R2-D2 90 degrees in the specified direction without changing the position of the robot
+- **LEFT and RIGHT** will rotate R2-D2 90 degrees in the specified direction without changing the position of the robot
 - **REPORT** report the location of both R2-D2 and Obi Wan as a grid coordinate and facing direction

 #### Constraints